ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 #lorem(50)
 = APERÇU SUR LES SYSTÈMES FRACTALS
 #lorem(120)
-= Detect lung cancer using PyTorch
+= Detecting lung cancer using PyTorch

 == introduction
 The project is to create a detector for lung cancer using ct scans.